LaurenceZanotti/who-unfollowed/README.md

 In the command line, type:

+    python main.py filename_1 filename_2 -u

+Which is equivalent to

     python main.py followers.txt following.txt -u

 This will return a list with account that don't follow you back